1Ramirez7/CFA-Reports/README.md

-# CFA-Reports
-This repository is to display all the many different reports done on US equities.
+# This repository is intended to test doing CFA style reports using Quarto as a markdown program and implementing python, r, CSS and other coding libraires and or programs to assist in the making of this reports.